 Va-va-voom!
 Who said all Sours have to taste the same?
-This mighty glass amps up the classic Whiskey Sour with a spoonful of blueberry jam and sweet maple syrup, finished with a float of inky, fruit-forward Zinfandel.
+This mighty glass augments the classic Whiskey Sour with a spoonful of blueberry jam and sweet maple syrup, then finishes the drink with a float of inky, fruit-forward zinfandel.

 Think of the Sangaree as Sangria’s great-grandfather.
-The main difference is that the old-timey Sangaree encouraged interchangeable bases of port, gin, brandy or ale and so on.
-This 21st century version is made with apple brandy and sloe gin, doused with Beaujolais nouveau, maple syrup and bitters.
+The main difference is that the old-timey Sangaree encouraged interchangeable bases of port, gin, brandy and ale.
+This 21st-century version is made with apple brandy and sloe gin, doused with Beaujolais nouveau, maple syrup and bitters.

-Are you enjoying mulled wine season to its fullest?
-Maybe it’s time you added Calvados to the equation.
-That French apple brandy gives this comforting mug of Rioja wine, cinnamon syrup and lemon juice a richness that will warm you to the bone.
+Are you enjoying mulled wine season to its fullest when it happens?
+Maybe it’s time you added calvados to your evenings.
+The French apple brandy gives this comforting mug of Rioja, cinnamon syrup and lemon juice a richness that will warm you to the bone.